 Setting up a custom domain for github pages

 In the last few days, I had to take some sick time from work and attend to my kids who are at home while my wife isn’t feeling well.
 After spending all day running after them, I needed to unwind at the evening.
-I played some Eleven Table Tennis and then went to play around with creating a custom domain for the blog, instead of having it being served from bugok.github.io.
+I played some Eleven Table Tennis and then went to play around with creating a custom domain for the blog, instead of having it being served from bugok.github.io

 But why? #

-Things are working fine with the github.io domain, I also don’t expect the blog to have a lot of volume.
+domain, I also don’t expect the blog to have a lot of volume.
 This was purely an exercise to make this work.
 One of the reasons for this is to see if I can make things work in the ‘real-world’.
 I’ve spent over 8 years working for Facebook/Meta - so I wonder how things are working outside of that infrastructure.

 Getting started #